|

 Conversely, the very nature of oracles is that things are

-connected, maybe also globally to some degree?
+connected, hence maybe also globally to some degree ?

 -